How It Works

 a Crypto Wallet?

-A Crypto Wallet (not to be confused with a "Digital Wallet") is a type of electronic wallet that is decentralized and able to hold digital currencies like USDC, USDT, Curve, ETH, and yes, even Bitcoin.
+A Crypto Wallet (not to be confused with a "Digital Wallet") is a type of electronic wallet that is decentralized and able to hold Stable Coins like USDC, USDT, Curve, and other Cryptos like ETH, and yes, even Bitcoin.

-Unlike a traditional wallet that holds cash and credit cards, a Crypto Wallet holds passkeys that enable you to access & control the digital currency that you own on the blockchain (Think of it like a very secure notebook where you keep the code to your safe).
+A Crypto Wallet holds passkeys that enable you to access & control the digital currency that you own on the blockchain (think of it like a very secure notebook where you keep the code to your safe).

-When you want to do something with your digital currency - like move it or sell it - your digital wallet gives you the authority to do that.
+When you want to do something with your digital currency - like move it or sell it - your Crypto Wallet gives you the authority to do that.

 Why does Medici use